FarronF/limerick-council-meetings/meetings/2017/05/17-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 27th April 2017.md

 have in meeting mortgage payments, the challenges of negative equity and the risk that the

-actions of Approved Housing Bodies (AHBs), purchasing property on the estate, would devalue--- 2
+actions of Approved Housing Bodies (AHBs), purchasing property on the estate, would devalue
+---
+2

 property there.
 Ms. Sheehan noted the extent of vacant property throughout the City and